chrisarevalo11/reown-next-wagmi/README.md

-# Reown AppKit Example using wagmi (next.js with App Router)
+# Rootstock Reown AppKit Example using wagmi (next.js with App Router)

 This is a Next.js project.